wu-dd/wu-dd.github.io/_pages/about.md

 If you are interested in discussing with me, feel free to drop me an email (dongdongwu@seu.edu.cn, dongdongwu1230@gmail.com) or add my wechat (kaefer1999).

+**Note: I am seeking a research assistant (RA) position opportunities** from June 2023 through March 2024.
+Please feel free to contact me if you have any potential openings.

 # 🎈 Github

 - [[Advances-in-Partial-and-Complementary-Label-Learning]](https://github.com/wu-dd/Advances-in-Partial-and-Complementary-Label-Learning)